Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_iuf_additional_products_with_iuf.md

 The upgrade workflow comprises the following procedures.
 The diagram shows the workflow and the steps below it provide detailed instructions which must be executed in the order shown.

+The CSM upgrade steps are run automatically, either directly through IUF stages or by a hook automatically executed at the beginning or end of an IUF stage.
+For more detail about about the CSM upgrade hooks, see the section [description of CSM upgrade hooks](#description-of-csm-upgrade-hooks).

 ![Upgrade CSM and additional products with IUF](../../../img/operations/diagram_upgrade_csm_stack_with_IUF_101624.png)